-If you or a loved one was hurt in a car accident caused by an impaired driver, you should discuss your case with an impaired driver accident attorney at Walton Law Firm to learn more about obtaining compensation.Impaired Driving in North County
+If you or a loved one was hurt in a car accident caused by an impaired driver, you should discuss your case with an accident attorney at Walton Law Firm to learn more about obtaining compensation.Impaired Driving in North County

-How big of a problem is impaired driving in North County, including in places like Escondido, Carlsbad, and Oceanside?
+How big of a problem is driver impairment in North County, including in places like Escondido, Carlsbad, and Oceanside?
 Before we get to the facts and figures, it is important to recognize that impaired driving can mean more than just driving under the influence of alcohol.
 Alcohol, prescription drugs, and illegal drugs all can be causes of impaired driving accidents.
 The CDC provides statistics concerning driver impairment and crash rates throughout the country:

 - In 2015 alone, alcohol-impaired accident fatalities accounted for 29% of all traffic-related deaths in the country;